inmation/WebStudio-docs/ReferenceDocs/widgets/tabs/README.md

     "tabs": [                   // List of tabs.
 View order depends on the index in the array.
         {
             "id": "",           // Unique id of the tab.
-            "name": "",         // Name of the tab as shown on the tab when there is no title.
+            "name": "",         // Name of the tab as shown on the tab when there is no indicator title.
             "indicator": {},    // Configure the appearance of the tab's indicator. see details below "compilation": {}   // Like the a normal WebStudio compilation.
         }